Complete Guide to Lace Dyeing Techniques and Color Control

 -

-Each fiber reacts differently to dyes, requiring carefully balanced dye recipes.
+Each type of fiber reacts differently to dyes, requiring careful formulation of the dye formula .

 -